 - a feeling of tightness in your calves

-Treatment will depend on many factors, including the reason for the condition and your particular health status and history.
+Treatment will depend on many factors, including the reason for the condition and your health status and history.
 Other factors your doctor will consider are:

 - your specific symptoms